de-neb/shobee/README.md

 ## ⚠️ Important Note

-Shobbee relies on the [Platzi Fake API](https://fakeapi.platzi.com/en/rest/swagger/), an open REST API that provides sample e-commerce data.
+Shobeee relies on the [Platzi Fake API](https://fakeapi.platzi.com/en/rest/swagger/), an open REST API that provides sample e-commerce data.
 Since the API's data may be modified, it could result in unexpected behavior or errors.
 For example, product categories or IDs may change, which could break certain features.

 ## 🚀 Getting Started

-To run **Shobbee** locally, follow these steps:
+To run **Shobeee** locally, follow these steps:

 ### Prerequisites